 Once completely cool, you can store these crackers in an airtight container at room temperature for up to 3 days.

 If you'd like to keep them for longer than that, store them in an airtight container in the fridge for up to a week.
 Place them in a 350F oven for 5 minutes to crisp them back up before serving.

 These keto crackers do lose their crispness when stored.
 But reheat them briefly and they’re as good as on the first day.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 2 cups blanched finely ground almond flour 2 cups of this flour equal 8 oz.
 It's best to measure it by weight and not by volume.

 - 1 large egg

 - Use your hands to transfer the dough to the parchment-lined cookie sheet.
 Press it into a disc.
-Cover with another sheet of parchment, and roll out very thin, to 1/16 inch thickness.
+Cover with another sheet of parchment, and roll out very thin, as thin as you can (about ⅛-inch thick).

 - Remove the top parchment, and cut the dough into 1-inch squares using a pizza cutter.